Milkweeds for Monarchs

 About Milkweeds for Monarchs

-On Earth Day 2014, former Mayor Slay launched Milkweeds for Monarchs: The St. Louis Butterfly Project to foster the connection between people and urban natural resources where they live, work, learn and play.
-Milkweeds for Monarchs (overview document here) aligns with the City of St. Louis Urban Vitality & Ecology effort and advances objectives in the City of St. Louis Sustainability Plan.
+On Earth Day 2014, former Mayor Francis Slay launched Milkweeds for Monarchs: The St. Louis Butterfly Project to help foster the connection between people and urban natural resources where they live, work, learn and play.
+Milkweeds for Monarchs (overview document here) aligns with the City of St. Louis Urban Vitality & Ecology effort, and advances objectives in the City of St. Louis Sustainability Plan.
 The City commenced the effort by establishing 50 monarch gardens in 2014; most of these gardens are located at fire houses and City parks across the City.
 The community was challenged to plant an additional 200 monarch gardens to celebrate the City's 250th birthday.
 Gardens that were created and registered appear on the Milkweeds for Monarchs Map (see left tab).
-The urban monarch conservation program was expanded in 2015 to reach further into the community and to 50 urban schools, and was expanded in 2016 to launch the St. Louis Riverfront Butterfly Byway - a collection of sites totaling a 30-acre pollinator pathway along the Mississippi Riverfront.
+The urban monarch conservation program was expanded in 2015 to reach into the community and to 50 urban schools, and was expanded again in 2016 to create a St. Louis Riverfront Butterfly Byway - a collection of sites totaling a 30-acre pollinator pathway along the Mississippi Riverfront.
 The St. Louis Riverfront Butterfly Byway will have been established by the Spring of 2018, and include interpretive panels at several locations.
 Information relating to Milkweeds for Monarchs is listed below.

 Steps to Creating and Caring For Your Monarch Garden

 - DESIGN: Review the STL Monarch Mix list of recommended plants.

 - FIND: Check the Finding Plants Guide if you need assistance locating STL Monarch Mix plants.